sixueliu/WalkSNC/README.md

 # WalkSNC
 An efficient SAT solver based on WalkSAT/SKC.

-Run makefile to get the executable binary "wsat".
+Run make to get the executable binary "wsat".

 Please use the following format: